Lyonsmasawa/Letuce-Eat-landing-page/README.md

 ## Language used
 This is a restaurant landing page template made of only HTML and CSS.
-  -HTML for the page structure.
+  >HTML for the page structure.
-  -CSS for the page styling
+  >CSS for the page styling

 ## To use the template.
 ```